How to use the CSC function

 What is the CSC function?

 The CSC function calculates the cosecant of an angle (radians).
-The CSC function returns the same value as 1/SIN(number).
+It returns the same value as 1/SIN(number) which is the reciprocal of the sine function.

 What is the cosecant?